shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 * fixed manual plugin upload for the Firefox
 * fixed several typos
 * fixed price group discount
+* added \__redirect parameter in frontend language switcher.
+Each language switcher requires now an additionally post parameter to redirect to the new shop <input type="hidden" name="__redirect" value="1">

 ## Further changes
 You can find a complete list of all changes in the release package in the file `upgrade.md`